alaffin12/stackedit/Caught by Stradh.md

 *Second Level Addict*: Second level addicts have a level of exhaustion that can only be removed by eating a pie.
 If they go 24 hours without eating a pie they drop to a First Level Addict.
 Otherwise, if they eat a pie during the day they must make a DC 14+2*(Total Number of Pies Eaten Lifetime) Constitution saving throw or progress to a third level addict.

 *Third Level Addict*: Third level addicts have two levels of exhaustion that can only be removed by eating a pie.
-If they go 24 hours without eating a pie they drop to a Second Level Addict.
+If they go 24 hours without eating a pie they may make a DC 15+2*(Total Number of Pies Eaten Lifetime) Constitution saving throw to drop to a second level addict.

 ### Drink in Barovia
 Almost all alcohol in Barovia is wine or wine-based, and almost all wine is made by the Martikov family (some is brought in by Vistani traders).
 A description of the Martikov family wines is below: